Setting Up Performance Management

 Setting Up Forms

-If you go to Performance -> Configure -> Review Forms on the left hand menu, you will be able to set up as many different custom review forms as you like using our powerful form building tool.
+If you go to Performance -> Configure -> Review Forms on the left hand menu, you will be able to set up as many different custom review forms as you like using our powerful form-building tool.

-You can create as many forms as you think you will need, in order to cover all your review requirements.
+You can create as many forms as you think you will need, to cover all your review requirements.
 You may want different forms for employees in different departments, and you may want to set up different sets of questions for employees, managers and admin users to use.
 There isn't really a limit on the number of forms you can set up, but we recommend that you keep it to a manageable level so you don't lose track.

 Please plan carefully for the forms you wish to use.
 As with all form builders, making changes to form fields AFTER other people start filling copies of them out can result in lost data.
 We highly recommend making sure that your questions and field names etc. are all working as expected before you start assigning performance reviews to your team.

-NOTE: These forms are different from those you create in the Custom Forms area, but you can certainly re-use existing forms from that area within the Performance Review section by exporting and re-importing the form layouts.
+NOTE: These forms are different from those you create in the Custom Forms area, but you can certainly reuse existing forms from that area within the Performance Review section by exporting and re-importing the form layouts.

 You can click the ' Add New Form' button in the top right to create a new form layout.

 You have to give the form a meaningful name, and perhaps a longer description for your records, but the rest of the form is our standard form designer as you would have seen in our Custom Forms module.
-You can populate the form with as many fields as you require, including long form answers, radio boxes, star ratings etc.
+You can populate the form with as many fields as you require, including long-form answers, radio boxes, star ratings, etc.

-You will notice in the form we are editing above, there is a warning mentioning that this form has already been used in active reviews.
+You will notice in the form we are editing above, that there is a warning mentioning that this form has already been used in active reviews.
 Meaning that if you delete fields or change field names, then there is a risk of losing data.
 You can certainly add new fields or change field prompts, but we highly recommend NOT deleting fields, or changing field names or field options once a form starts being used by others.

 The only field type not supported in Performance Reviews is the file upload field.
 This is because we handle attachments differently during the review process.